 An impeachment in the House would be a significant historical moment.
 Only two other presidents have been impeached.
 But it will not remove Trump from office.
 Impeachment would go to the Senate for a trial in January.

 In the Senate, 67 votes are required to remove the president from office.
-Republicans have a 53-to-47 seat majority in the Senate, and are not expected to find the president guilty of an impeachable offense.
+Republicans have a 53-to-47 majority in the Senate and are not expected to find him guilty of an impeachable offense.

 Read more from Yahoo News: